What Does a Technician Do For Equipment Maintenance?

 However, an entry-level technician can make somewhere between $29,000 to $41,004 per year for a $19.71 hourly rate.

-They also get to enjoy paid time off, various insurances that include; dental insurance, health insurance, vision insurance, disability insurance, and life insurance.
+They also get to enjoy paid time off and various insurances, including dental, health, vision, disability, and life insurance.
 They also get parental leave and access to an employee assistance program.

-A high school diploma is a must but there are certain certification and requirements/experience quota that needs to be filled for various jobs.
+A high school diploma is a must, but certain certifications and requirements/experience quotas must be met for various jobs.

-39% of equipment technicians hold an associates degree while 29% have a bachelor's degree and 20% come with a high school diploma.
+39% of equipment technicians hold an associate's degree, 29% have a bachelor's degree, and 20% have a high school diploma.

-Even though working on less complicated equipment can easily be learnt through a year of training, completing a major in electrical engineering, business or automotive technology can lead to a better-paying job.
+Even though working on less complicated equipment can easily be learned through a year of training, completing a major in electrical engineering, business, or automotive technology can lead to a better-paying job.

 Certification Organization